 With StarMaker Karaoke, you can sing with others, record your performances and share your best tracks right from your phone.
-StarMaker is set up to showcase talented singers and popular users with its highly social interface.
+It’s a great app if you want to get involved in an entire community of karaoke fans, and is set up to showcase talented singers and popular users with its highly social interface.

 You can download the free version of StarMaker on Apple App Store or Google Play.
-One you log in you can search for a song and sing it solo or set up a collaboration.
+Once you log in, you can search for a song and sing it solo or set up a collaboration.
 You can also contribute to a collaboration another user has already created.
 The app gives you singing tips and vocal guidance along the way.
-You can use effects like auto-tune and edit recordings with pitch correction.
+There are audio effects as well as video filters, and you can edit recordings with pitch correction.

 With a paid subscription you get unlimited access to new weekly releases and a premium song catalog.
 A one-week subscription is $2.99, a one-month subscription is $6.99 and a six-month subscription is $27.99.